7 Free Bikepacking Routes in the USA (Water/Campsites Included)

 Pennsylvania’s answer to “what if a bikepacking route just worked, every single time.”

-In October the walls of the gorge go orange and red.
+Trail reality: In October the walls of the gorge go orange and red.
 The light in the late afternoon hits the canyon walls differently than anywhere else I’ve ridden.
 It’s not a hard trip, but it’s a beautiful one, and sometimes that’s exactly what you need.
+On my last ride here, the forest trail markers were fresh — campsite selection skills come in handy when the established sites are crowded.

 • 📍 Distance: 62 miles